FPL 2025/26 pre-season lessons for EVERY club

 Aston Villa

-Ollie Watkins (£9.0m) - one of only two players in Europe’s top five leagues to rack up 50+ goals and 25+ assists over the last three seasons - has netted goals in each of his three pre-season outings so far.
+Ollie Watkins (£9.0m) - one of only two players in Europe’s top five leagues to rack up 50+ goals and 25+ assists over the last three seasons - goes into 2025/26 in great form.
+He netted goals in each of his five pre-season outings, contributing an assist, too.

-Another top performer so far in pre-season is Donyell Malen (£5.5m).
-The Dutch winger, who is also capable of playing up front, registered one goal and three assists.
-He could see increased game time this season, now that there is less competition for attacking spots.
+Donyell Malen (£5.5m) has been another top Villa performer over the summer.
+The Dutch winger, who is also capable of playing up front, registered two goals and three assists.
+He could see increased game-time this season, now that there is less competition for attacking spots.

 AFC Bournemouth